TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - since someone can delete arenas from the official folder
                 - This will not change the fact that the newly downloaded map will have its hash checked against what the server requires

-- Remove dummy jsons from legacy maps and determine if it's new based on its existence
-    - we'll later remove that clause completely and only allow json maps

-- Transmitting maps and resources (finally)
-    - Reusing resources for new versions of maps.
-        - Will naturally happen frequently when hosting playtesting sessions from editor.
-        - We don't have to start with a full-blown content database.
-            - It's enough to look up the downloaded resource hash from the map we're replacing/downloading new versions for.
-                - Will cover 90% of the cases.

 - The semantics of augs::maybe isn't really one of "is it enabled" but more "is it specified"
     - which is why it would make less sense to use it for fog of war for example
         - because this mechanic exists at all times - we can just temporarily disable it
         - which is why there should probably be separate flags for it

-- First we need to be able to host them officially on the server at all, under the assumption that all clients have these already

 - Prepare comprehensive official resource collection
     - What do we make official?